-- Utilize technology resources to improve prevention and security, for example, using incident mapping technologies that may help identify places where inmates and staff are vulnerable with the perspective that physical modifications backed up with electronic monitoring will help mitigate risks. - Develop or modify Offender Management Systems or other data bases that will track aggressors and victims. - Integrate different data systems used by internal departments.
-For example, combining security information around sexual abuse with medical and mental health information. - Purchase "limited" equipment and supplies (i.e., purchase of rape kits, etc).
+- Utilize technology resources to improve prevention and security.
+For example, using incident mapping technologies that may help identify places where inmates and staff are vulnerable with the perspective that physical modifications backed up with electronic monitoring will help mitigate risks. - Develop or modify offender management systems or other data bases that will track aggressors and victims. - Integrate different data systems used by internal departments.
+For example, combining security information around sexual abuse with medical and mental health information.

+• Purchase "limited" equipment and supplies (i.e., purchase of rape kits, etc).
+"Limited" is defined as less than 10 percent of the total federal award amount.